ASX Stock Delivering the World’s First “Zero Carbon” Lithium Project

 Vulcan exploration target established

-Demonstrating the potential world-class scale of the project, KRX today announced that Independent geological consultants have identified a substantial lithium brine exploration target at the Vulcan Lithium Project.
+Demonstrating the potential world-class scale of the project, the company today announced that Independent geological consultants have identified a substantial lithium brine exploration target at the Vulcan Lithium Project.

 The total exploration target (the sum of exploration targets from all 5 licence fields) is between 2.015 to 6.800Mt of elemental lithium, amounting to between 10.725 and 36.195Mt of LCE.